sankar-mukherjee/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm working as a Speech Scientist at DefinedCrowd.
-My goal is to help DefinedCrowd to create high quality training data to fuel AI applications and initiatives.
-We use the crowdsourcing and machine learning techniques to generate high quality data.

-I started working in speech synthesis systems, mostly improving the prosody modelling using multiple ML pipelines back in 2013.
-While studying these techniques I was curious about their underlying mathematical functionality as well as the effects of artificial speeches on human brain.
-This ultimately leads me to study human brain and do a PhD at the intersection of Sensorimotor communication, Cognitive neuroscience, Speech processing and Machine Learning.

-I have worked on different domains (speech synthesis, prosody modelling, speech/speaker recognition, computational linguistics, cognitive neuroscience, sports science, educational service) with different technology stacks (Python, PySpark, PyTorch, JavaScript, HTML/CSS, C#, MySQL, flutter) communicating across organization.
+I have worked on speech synthesis, prosody modelling, speech/speaker recognition, speech imitation modelling, audio event detection, computational neuroscience, dual interaction.
+I have used different technology stacks such as Python, PySpark, PyTorch, JAVA, JS, C#, SQL, Matlab.
 I occasionally participate in Kaggle competitions.
 In my spare time i like to travel and practice my Italian and French.
 I like to learn new things and always look for challenges.